 The following questions and answers relate specifically to earning credit for using FSC-certified materials in LEED green building projects.
 The LEED program is managed by the US Green Building Council.
 For additional questions about LEED, please visit www.usgbc.org.

 FSC provides Continuing Education for architects, project teams, and anyone interested in learning about sourcing FSC-certified materials for green building.
-See the link here for access to the Continuing Education for Green Building and FSC.
+Learn more about Continuing Education for Green Building and FSC.

 Q: How do I find FSC-certified building materials?

 To find FSC-certified building materials that are eligible for use in LEED and other green building standards, use the links below to learn how to use the different tools available.
 The FSC Certificate Database can be used to verify FSC claims, search for FSC certified companies and find FSC certified products.
-Click here to learn more.
+Learn more.
 FSC-certified building materials will almost always need to be purchased from an FSC Chain of Custody certified company (see FAQs below for more specifics on the Chain of Custody requirements).

-The Product Inquiry Form is an online form that can be used to find FSC-certified building materials suppliers who carry products you seek for a specific building project.
+The Building Product Inquiry Form is an online form that can be used to find FSC-certified building materials suppliers who carry products you seek for a specific building project.
 Complete the Building Product Inquiry Form now.

 Q: How does FSC-certified wood contribute to LEED certification in LEED 2009 and LEED v4?